 Preparedness Research

-ORES leads the implementation of FDA’s medical countermeasures regulatory science program.
+ORES leads the implementation of the FDA’s medical countermeasures regulatory science program.

-The Office of Regulatory and Emerging Science (ORES) supports FDA’s public health emergency preparedness and response mission—including the Medical Countermeasures Initiative— by advancing discovery and innovation in regulatory science research and training to develop the tools, standards, and approaches necessary to assess MCM safety, efficacy, quality, and performance and to help translate cutting-edge science and technology into safe and effective MCMs.
+The Office of Regulatory and Emerging Science (ORES) supports the FDA’s public health emergency preparedness and response mission—including Medical Countermeasure development — by advancing discovery and innovation in regulatory science research and training to develop the tools, standards, and approaches necessary to assess MCM safety, efficacy, quality, and performance and to help translate cutting-edge science and technology into safe and effective MCMs.

 In This Section